The key to success is in the struggle.

 Your success requires you to struggle as the key to that success is in the struggle.
 Embrace it.

-Remember Option A is always better than Option B.
+Remember as we learned last week, Option A is always better than Option B.

 2) PAIN Is The Mother Of Change

-The key to success is in struggle you face on your way up to the mountaintop.
+The key to success is in the struggle you face on your way up to the mountaintop.

 Real change occurs when one hits rock bottom.
 Rock bottom often involves a high degree of pain.